VIDEO AND PHONE SESSIONS AVAILABLE

 Which is where I can help.

-As a child and teen therapist, I can teach your tween or teen how to navigate the tricky emotions and interactions that come with growing up.
+As a teen therapist, I can teach your teen how to navigate the tricky emotions and interactions that come with growing up.

-I can also teach your child how to identify their feelings and learn new skills to thrive and confidently shine at school, among their peers, and at home.
+I can also teach your teen how to identify their feelings and learn new skills to thrive and confidently shine at school, among their peers, and at home.

-If you’re ready see your child smile more, feel more secure in their skin and navigate school and life with more joy and ease, please consider therapy for your tween or teen.
+If you’re ready see your child smile more, feel more secure in their skin and navigate school and life with more joy and ease, please consider therapy for your teen.

-Counseling for tweens and teens can help if your child:
+Counseling for teens can help if your child:

 - Feels anxious, stressed, or overwhelmed most days